mwarule/EMS/README.md

 # EMS
-A Basic Employee Management Application
+A Basic Employee Management Application using Angular 6, Node.js, MySQL with Sequelize ORM.